Enveloped by the serene beauty of the Northwoods, this picturesque community exudes a warm and friendly ambiance that captivates all who visit.

 The 18-hole course offers challenges for seasoned golfers while remaining approachable for newcomers to the game.
 Surrounded by towering pines and rolling hills, each hole provides a picturesque backdrop for your golfing experience.

-7. Window Shopping on Main Street
+7. Do Some Window Shopping on Main Street

 Spooner’s Main Street is a charming and inviting thoroughfare that beckons visitors to explore its delightful array of shops and boutiques.
 Strolling along this quintessential small-town street, you’ll discover an array of treasures and experiences that make for a delightful outing.